msegt/introduction-to-git/course/gitlab.md

 ![GitLab SSH Keys](_img/gitlab_sshkey_added.PNG)

-Your account on the School PC is now linked to your profile on the GitLab server, and you will be able to add code to and retrieve code from the GitLab server.
+Your account on the local machine is now linked to your profile on the GitLab server, and you will be able to add code to and retrieve code from the GitLab server.
 If you have additional machines you would like to link, you can do this in the same way.

+!> Note - you will need to be connected to the University VPN to be able to push code to the Gitlab server

 Now that our account is authorised to access our project, the next step is to connect the two repositories.
 We do this by making the GitLab repository a [remote](reference#remote) for the local repository.
 The home page of the repository on GitLab includes the string we need to identify it: